ruscon/nx-semantic-release/README.md

 ### Configuration file

-nx-semantic-release's options can be set globally via either:
+nx-semantic-release-pnpm's options can be set globally via either:

 - a `nxrelease` key in the project's `package.json` file
 - a `.nxreleaserc` file, written in YAML or JSON, with optional extensions: `.yaml`/`.yml`/`.json`/`.js`